kant/coursera-test/README.md

 # coursera-test
-Practice Website for HTML, CSS, and Javascript for Web Developers Course by Professor Yaakov Chaikin of John Hopkins University
+Practice Website for HTML, CSS, and Javascript for Web Developers Course by Professor Yaakov Chaikin of Johns Hopkins University